CES 2023: Smelling, touching take center stage in metaverse

 And optical technology from Lumus, an Israeli company that makes AR glasses, is already being used by underwater welders, fighter pilots and surgeons who want to monitor a patient’s vital signs or MRI scans during a procedure without having to look up at several screens, said David Goldman, vice president of marketing for the company.

-Meanwhile, Xander, a Boston-based startup which makes smart glasses that display real-time captions of in-person conversations for people with hearing loss, will launch a pilot program with the U.S. Veteran’s Administration next month to test out some of its technology, said Alex Westner, the company’s co-founder and CEO.
+Meanwhile, Xander, a Boston-based startup which makes smart glasses that display real-time captions of in-person conversations for people with hearing loss, will launch a pilot program with the U.S. Department of Veterans Affairs next month to test out some of its technology, said Alex Westner, the company’s co-founder and CEO.
 He said the agency will allow veterans who have appointments for hearing loss or other audio issues to try out the glasses in some of their clinics.
 And if it goes well, the agency would likely become a customer, Westner said.

 “When people are promoting this, what they have to answer is — where’s the value in this?
 Where’s the profit?
 Not what’s fun, what’s cute and what’s interesting.”